 If the Hurdlr Freelance Tax Calculator does not appear, click here.

 Your tax rate is based on your taxable income, which are your earnings minus deductible business expenses, such as insurance, mileage, qualifying meals, etc.

-The more qualifying business deductions you track, the lower your taxable income will be, helping you pay less taxes and make more money.
+The more qualifying business deductions you track, the lower your taxable income will be, helping you pay fewer taxes and make more money.

 Want to Learn More About Taxes?